 - Establishing a manufacturing intelligence platform

-- Using this platform to accelerate adding new equipment and or manufacturing lines based on the established data architecture
+- Using this platform to accelerate the adding of new equipment and manufacturing lines based on the established data architecture

 - Dashboards, predictive models and advanced visualization output